Seattle protesters rally for abortion rights in opposition to Trump Supreme Court nominee

 - Smoke, but less of it, may stick around Seattle for the weekend

 President Donald Trump’s pick is facing increasing challenges ahead of the start of his confirmation hearings on Sept.
-4, most recently the death of Sen. John McCain that reduced the Senate Republican majority to just one vote.
+4, most recently the death of Sen. John McCain that temporarily reduced the Senate Republican majority.
 Democrats, who have opposed the nomination from the start citing the impending midterm elections, are also pushing back after a former lawyer for Trump pleaded guilty to charges including violations of campaign finance laws, while implicating the president.

 The combination of those events is still unlikely to derail Kavanaugh’s confirmation, according to Stuart Streichler, University of Washington affiliate associate law professor who studies the Supreme Court.